bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

     export default App;

-If you run your application (`npm start`) you’ll see your image displayed on the page!
-You can also open your browser’s developer tools and view the “Sources” for the current page.
+If you run your application (`npm start`) you'll see your image displayed on the page!
+You can also open your browser's developer tools and view the "Sources" for the current page.
 If you can expand the `localhost:3000` &gt; `static` &gt; `media` node on the left, you can see the image file that webpack copied to your build.

 ### Images in stylesheets